lurumad/master-frontend-lemoncode/01-layout-basic/exercise-2/README.md

-# Module: Layout-01 Basic - Exercise: 1
+# Module: Layout-01 Basic - Exercise: 2

-Create a dynamic palette of colors using SASS.
+Use two distinct themes using CSS variables to change the color, font, border radius, and box shadow of the elements.

+The theme changes affect the following features:

+- Color
+- Font
+- Border radius
+- Box shadow

+To visualize the changes, import one theme or the other in the main stylesheet file.

 ## Instructions